shawnferry/HOL7712-gitbook/setup/README.md

 # Setup

-Due to constraints on time and variability present in the physical lab setup pre-work has been completed on the lab VMs.
+Due to constraints on time and variability in the physical lab, some setup steps have been completed on the lab VMs.
 The steps in this chapter will perform the same pre-work in a fresh VM.

-During the hands on lab we will still perform the listed steps.
-However, the execution will be shortened.
+During the lab Puppet will skip the portions which have been completed.

 ### Steps Overview

 1. Login to puppet server
-2. Install puppet \(done in advance\)
+2. Install puppet \(pre-completed\)
-3. Examine HOL7712-Solaris-Puppet/setup.pp
+3. Examine HOL7712-Solaris-Puppet\/setup.pp
-4. Apply HOL7712-Solaris-Puppet/setup.pp
+4. Apply HOL7712-Solaris-Puppet\/setup.pp \(portions pre-completed\)
-5. Examine HOL7712-Solaris-Puppet/setup.pp
+5. Examine HOL7712-Solaris-Puppet\/setup.pp
 6. Validate invalid.pp manifest
 7. Style Check invalid.pp
 8. Fix invalid.pp